Reviews

 In addition to lower limb arthroplasty, he also delivers general trauma care to children and adults with a particular interest in periprosthetic fracture management.

 His research activities lie in the fields of trauma, hip and knee replacement and kinematics.
 He is an associate Clinical Lecturer in the Institute of Cellular Medicine at the University of Newcastle upon Tyne.
-A keen educator, he has been appointed Royal College surgical tutor and Intercollegiate MRCS examiner.
+A keen educator, he has a Masters degree in Medical Education.
+He is a royal college Intercollegiate MRCS examiner and Training Programme Director in Trauma & Orthopaedics for NHS England (North East & Cumbria).